Shannon3335/recursive-digital-rain-cpp/_posts/2024-03-11-digital-rain-cpp.md

 #### 2. Sharing Access to the Console Cursor

-Getting multiple raindrops printed introduced quirky behaviour with the cursor getting *lost*, printing characters at the wrong point, or `ghost characters` as I like to call them.
+Printing multiple raindrops led to unexpected behavior with the cursor position, resulting in characters being printed at incorrect locations or causing what I refer to as `ghost characters`.

 <div style="text-align: center;">